-• The endpoints were generally effective at handling general threats from cyber criminals...
+• The products were effective at handling general threats from cyber criminals ...

-All the products were very capable of handling public email- and web-based threats such as those used by criminals to attack Windows PCs, tricking users into running malicious files or running scripts that download and run malicious files.
+All products were very capable of handling public email- and web-based threats such as those used by criminals to attack Windows PCs, tricking users into running malicious files or running scripts that download and run malicious files.
+However, one product missed one general attack and another missed four.

-• ... but targeted attacks caused problems for three products.
+• ... but targeted attacks caused problems for some of the products.

-Six of the nine products provided complete protection against the targeted attacks used in this test.
+Only five of the nine products provided complete protection against the targeted attacks used in this test.
+The number of missed attacks ranged from one to four for the rest of the products.
 It only takes one targeted attack to breach an organisation, so this is a concerning result.